Top 10 Mid-Term Rental Platforms of 2025 (That Are Not Airbnb)

 This mid-term rental platform caters mostly to university students.

 Cons: Of course, students are not every landlord’s cup of tea.
-But given listing your property on Housing Anywhere is free, it could be worth giving the platform a try.
+But given that listing your property on Housing Anywhere is free, it could be worth giving the platform a try.

 8. Spotahome